SC Schiltigheim

 Sporting Club de Schiltigheim is a French association football club from Schiltigheim, Alsace.
-It plays in the Championnat National 3, the fifth tier of football in France.
+It plays in Régional 1, the sixth tier of football in France.
 It plays at the Stade de l'Aar in Schiltigheim, which has a capacity of 2,500.

 The club was established on 1 March 1914 as Sports-Abteilung des Evangelischen Jugendbundes Schiltigheim, an ethnically-German church-based youth club in what was at the time Elsass in the German Empire.
 They adopted they name Fussball-Klub Schiltigheim in 1915.
 Following the end of World War I and the return of Alsace to France, the club was renamed Sporting Club de Schiltigheim in 1919.

 History

 Between France and Germany

 During the interwar period, SC was a competitive local side that claimed the championship of the Alsace Champion Division d'Honneur in 1937, as well a regional cup title and a clutch of junior division titles in the mid-1930s.
 The club's rise was interrupted when Alsace came under German control after the Nazi invasion early in World War II.
 Like many other clubs in occupied territories, the Schiltigheim side became part of German football competition and played four seasons (1940–44) as Sport-Club Schiltigheim in what was initially called the Gauliga Unterelass (I) – later the Gauliga Elsass – one of several top-flight regional divisions.
 They earned a second-place result there in 1940–41 before slipping to become a lower table side.
 SC returned to French competition following the return of Alsace to France in 1945.